techfolios/template-old/essays/final-project-idea.md

 Verify UH ID to be displayed as "verified user"

-Final Project Idea by Tommy Herman and Trey Sumida
+Collaboratively written by Tommy Herman and Trey Sumida